Tithes & Alms

 -

-Paul was clear that there was nothing to boast in the works of the law for in animal sacrifices because it is the law of faith in the blood of Christ that justifies us, not the blood of bulls and goats or offerings of meat and drinks.
+Paul was clear that there was nothing to boast in as far as the works of the law in animal sacrifices because it is the law of faith in the blood of Christ that justifies us, not the blood of bulls and goats or offerings of meat and drinks.

 Rom 3:28